XuwuX671/json-to-table/README.md

 *   `--font-size <number>`: Font size for the PNG output.
 Default is 12.
 *   `--version`: Print version information and exit.

+## **Acknowledgements**

+This tool uses the **Mplus 1 Code** font, which is licensed under the SIL Open Font License, Version 1.1.
+We are grateful to the M+ FONTS Project for providing this excellent font.

 ## **License**

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.